frida/frida-website/_i18n/en/_docs/stalker.md

 ### Probes

-Whilst a thread is running outside of stalker, you may be familiar with using `Interceptor.attach` to get a callback when a given function is called.
-When a thread is running in stalker, however, these interceptors won't work.
+Whilst a thread is running outside of stalker, you may be familiar with using `Interceptor.attach()` to get a callback when a given function is called.
+When a thread is running in stalker, however, these interceptors may not work.
 These interceptors work by patching the first few instructions (prologue) of the target function to re-direct execution into FRIDA.
 Frida copies and relocates these first few instructions somewhere else so that after the `onEnter` callback has been completed, it can re-direct control flow back to the original function.

-The reasons these won't work within stalker is simple, the original function is never called.
+The reasons these may not work within stalker is simple, the original function is never called.
 Each block, before it is executed is instrumented elsewhere in memory and it is this copy which is executed.
 Stalker supports the API function `Stalker.addCallProbe(address, callback[, data])` to provide this functionality